Omikar243/RAMACHANDRA-NA-BHAKTARU/README.md

-# College Admission Prediction using ARIMA and LSTM Models
+# SMVITM Admission Prediction using ARIMA and LSTM Models

 Welcome to our project on predicting SMVITM admissions using time series analysis with ARIMA and LSTM models.
 This project is a collaborative effort by our team to leverage the power of machine learning and statistical methods to forecast the number of college admissions.